Travel guide

 Is 3 days enough for Cairo?

-Yes for the core highlights.
-This plan balances pyramids, Islamic Cairo, and museums with enough breathing room for market visits, cultural experiences, and unplanned stops.
+Yes for the main highlights.
+This plan covers the Pyramids, Egyptian Museum, and historic districts with a calm pace that leaves room for markets and unplanned stops.
 This keeps the pace relaxed and leaves room for breaks.

 Is Cairo walkable?